DerwenAI/kleptosyn/NOTES.md

      - generate network
      - generate transactions
   5. Serialize output
-     - format: node-link, JSONL, etc.
+     - format: node-link, JSONL, Parquet, etc.

-## misc. requirements
+## Misc. requirements

   * We must describe the pathing and relations within graph data in flexible ways.
   * Formally speaking, these tradecraft patterns tend to be _walks_ or _circuits_.